kukuu/StreamJack-Interceptor/README.md

-# StreamJack-Interceptor
+# StreamJack

 **Author: Alexander Adu-Sarkodie**
 <!--_Turning Video Endings into Revenue Engines_-->

-It's essentially an automated agentic intelligent video monetization engine that ensures viewers see valuable content when a user finishes watching something they care about, we automatically continue their journey with monetized content.
+It's essentially an automated agentic intelligent video monetization engine that ensures viewers see valuable content when a user finishes watching something they care about.
+StreamJack automatically continue their journey with monetized content.

 ## Overview